bonJoeV/C-STEM-Curriculum/LessonPlans/Kindergarten/Kindergarten_Exploring_Gods_Creation_AR_LessonPlan.md

 ## Catholic Quote:
 “God saw all that he had made, and it was very good.”
 (Genesis 1:31)

-## Assessment:
-Students will be assessed based on:
-1. Participation in the AR exploration.
-2. Understanding of how technology can help us appreciate and care for creation.
-3. Ability to reflect on how they can care for God's creation (via verbal discussion or short drawing activity).

-## Extension:
-Students can continue exploring AR at home with the guidance of parents, researching more about the animals or plants they discovered.

 ## Parent Resource:
 For more details and support at home, check out the [Parent Resource](Kindergarten_Exploring_Gods_Creation_AR_ParentResource.md).